kwandrus/kwandrus/README.md

 Hi, my name is Kyle Andrus.
 I graduated with Honors from UC Davis with bachelor's degrees in Computer Science and Cinema & Digital Media.
-I'm interested in the intersection between the two, specifically computer graphics programming for 3D animation, AR/VR, and video games.
+I have a specific interest in computer graphics programming for 3D animation, AR/VR, and video games.

 I'm an avid hiker, world traveler, amateur photographer, and a huge sports fan, particularly of the English Premier League, NFL, NBA, and Formula 1!